AdobeDocs/experience-platform.en/help/rtcdp/destinations/destinations-workspace.md

 title: Destinations workspace
 seo-title: Destinations workspace
 description: The Destinations workspace consists of four sections, Catalog, Browse, Accounts, and System View, which are described in the sections below.
-seo-description: In Adobe Real-time Customer Data Platform, select Destinations from the left navigation bar to access the destinations workspace.
+seo-description: In Real-time Customer Data Platform, select Destinations from the left navigation bar to access the destinations workspace.
 ---

 # Destinations workspace {#destinations-workspace}

-In Adobe Real-time Customer Data Platform, select **[!UICONTROL Destinations]** from the left navigation bar to access the [!UICONTROL Destinations] workspace.
+In Real-time Customer Data Platform, select **[!UICONTROL Destinations]** from the left navigation bar to access the [!UICONTROL Destinations] workspace.

 The [!UICONTROL Destinations] workspace consists of four sections, [!UICONTROL Catalog], [!UICONTROL Browse], [!UICONTROL Accounts], and [!UICONTROL System View], which are described in the sections below.